MagiQL/magiql.github.io/docs/1-introduction/101-getting-started.md

 }
 ```

-Edit Web.config and replace text  in []
+Edit Web.config and replace the text  in [ ]

 ```xml
  <connectionStrings>